 In addition to having that in mind, you need to provide value in order for somebody to be willing to go through your conversion path.
 That's where premium content comes into play.
 Ebooks, downloadable checklists, special reports, white papers, webinars, webinar recordings, events -- all that good stuff that helps educate and build trust.

-We need an asset that is a prominent part of your conversion path, and then we need a landing page to help explain why somebody needs to basically give you their business card information to get access to what's on the other side of that landing page.
+We need an asset that is a prominent part of your conversion path.
+Then we need a landing page to help explain why somebody needs to give you their business card information to access what's on the other side of that landing page.
 A landing page is a specialized website page whose entire purpose is to convert a visitor into a lead.

 A landing page isn’t particularly useful without a form.
 A form will have the contact properties.
 It'll have the fields that you think are most important to gather from that person at that stage of the buyer's journey.
-The amount of form fields or the amount of contact properties you can ask for is always going to be proportional to the perceived value of that piece of premium content.
+The number of form fields or contact properties you can ask for will always be proportional to the perceived value of that piece of premium content.

 The Bottom Line